arionrefat/youtube-transcript-axios/README.md

 # youtube-transcript

+## This is a fork of youtube-transcript package using axios,did this mainly because of react-native issues

 [![npm version](https://badge.fury.io/js/youtube-transcript.svg)](https://badge.fury.io/js/youtube-transcript)

 I wanted to extract a transcript from a youtube video but there was only a python script so I created this to do it in node.